Nichlas/esceevee/uses/index.md

 - [Logseq](https://logseq.com/) Privacy First, Open Source Knowledge Base
 - [PyCharm](https://www.jetbrains.com/pycharm/): for Python code
 - [VSCode](https://code.visualstudio.com/): Mostly for writing [Typst](https://typst.app/) documents.
 Using the extensions `Tinymist Typst`, `Typst Companion` and `vscode-pdf`.
+- [Microsoft PowerToys](https://learn.microsoft.com/en-us/windows/powertoys): includes a number of great tweaks for Windows 11, but the two I use the most are:
+  - PowerToys Run: A quicklauncher as seen in other great operating systems.
+Much quicker than the default Windows start menu
+  -